inlets/inlets.dev/blog/_posts/2022-11-16-service-provider-uplinks.md

 inlets-uplink makes inlets more suitable for use at scale by companies that need to reach into private customer networks as part of their product or service.

-It's available in beta now, and we'd love to hear from you if you'd like to try it out.
+It's stable, and available for pilot now, so we'd love to hear from you if you'd like to try it out.

 ### Want to talk to us?